Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 ## Contact us
 1. If you have any question about this paper, you can contact Dr. Gao: gaoyj@zju.edu.cn
-2. The projet is implemented by Armour Guo, feel free to ask any questions: armourcy@gmail.com
+2. The projet is implemented by Armour Guo.
+Feel free to ask any questions: armourcy@gmail.com